css-turing/css-turing.github.io/content/people/dm.md

 Selected publications:

-* Meine, D. M., & Vvedenksy, D. D. (2023).
+* Meine, D. C. A., & Vvedenksy, D. D. (2023).
 Emergence of speculation in a hierarchical agent-based model, Physica A: Statistical Mechanics and its Applications, 2023, 128619, ISSN 0378-4371, [Paper](https://doi.org/10.1016/j.physa.2023.128619)